Avoid the bad habit of overwriting your screenplay…

 Did you just finish your latest screenplay and need in-depth consultation/editing?
 Check out my services by clicking the blue icon below for the link to my website.

 Makes a great gift!
 My on-demand webinar “A Screenwriter’s Checklist: 10 Questions Every Screenwriter Must Answer to Stay in the Game.”
-Now available as a streaming rental.
-Click on the photo below for the link to the website.
+Now available to purchase or as a streaming rental.
+Click on the photo below for the link to the website and my other on-demand webinars.

 “Given the choice between trivial material brilliantly told versus profound material badly told, an audience will always choose the trivial told brilliantly.
 Master storytellers know how to squeeze life out of the least of things, while poor storytellers reduce the profound to the banal.
 You may have the insight of a Buddha, but if you cannot tell story, your ideas turn dry as chalk.”—Robert McKee, “Story”